Ardidini12/java_interpreter/README.md

 # ALB Interpreter

-A simple interpreter for the ALB programming language, implemented in Java.
+A simple interpreter for the ALBOS, implemented in Java.
 Run InterpreterMain.java -> it's the main file

 ## Features